 Social media marketing – schedule posts across platforms and engage with user comments, all from one central location

 SEO – get your website ranking higher in search results

-Marketing automation – lower your workload by automating your processes for contacts across the buyer journey, while keeping a personal touch
+Marketing automation – lower your workload by automating your workflows and processes for contacts across the buyer journey, while keeping a personal touch in your lead nurturing

 Analytics – what gets measured, gets managed.
 Keep track of what’s working (and what’s not) across your marketing channels

 HubSpot Sales Hub